openweb-nl/open-bank-mark/README.md

 There are several scripts to automate things and thus making live easier.
 They are placed at the root level to not make them to complicated.
 Often they need multiple modules.
 * `clean.sh` stops and removes all used Docker container, it does not throw away the images
 * `loop.sh` takes a number and will (re)create the whole environment, and run a test x times.
 * `prepare.sh` is needed the first time before `restart.sh` can be used.
 It will get all the dependencies and build jar's.
 It needs leiningen, maven, sassc to be installed.
+As last step it will (re)build the docker images.
 * `restart.sh` is used to stop and start the whole setup, it does not start a test.
 When it's finished the application should be accessible at port 8181.
 * `setup-db.sh` is used to setup the database.
 It takes the name of the Docker container to execute it on as the first argument and the port used as the second.
 When running a local PostgreSQL you could copy parts of it to crate the tables and indexes.
 * `synchronize.sh` is used as part of the restart to set both the Kafka topics and schema's in the schema registry.